flash62au/EngineDriver_Home/docs/operation/faq.rst

     * The **Web Server** (not just the WiThrottle server) is running on the JMRI server
     * The loco itself has an icon added for it in the JMRI roster |br|\ OR
-    * A locally cached or manually chosen image is available for the loco (see 'Locomotive Icons' on the `Operation page <../operations/index.html>`_)
+    * A locally cached or manually chosen image is available for the loco (see 'Locomotive Icons' on the `Operation screen <../operations/index.html>`_)

 Q. Why can't I control 6 locos